Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Results for absolute cross sections

 \subsection{Comparisons to MC simulations}

 The absolute differential cross sections comparing data to predictions based on MC simulations are shown in Figs.~\ref{fig:res_ptt_abs}--\ref{fig:res_nj4mttytt_abs}, and the corresponding \chisq values are presented in Tables~\ref{tab:chi2mc_1d_abs_parton}--\ref{tab:chi2mc_abs_particle_addjets}.
 The $p$-values of the \chisq tests are provided in Tables~\ref{tab:pvaluemc_1d_abs_parton}--\ref{tab:pvaluemc_abs_particle_addjets}.
 The measurements are compared to the three MC simulations introduced in Section~\ref{sec:simulation}: \PowPyt (\PowPytSh), \aMCPyt (\aMCPytSh), and \PowHer (\PowHerSh).
+As detailed in Section~\ref{sec:simulation}, the \PowPyt simulation is normalized to the cross section calculated at NNLO+NNLL.
 Comparing the absolute cross sections to the normalized ones presented in Section~\ref{sec:res}, two effects are visible.
-Firstly, the uncertainties in the measured and also the predicted absolute cross sections are considerably larger than those of the corresponding normalized ones, which can be attributed to bin-to-bin correlated global normalization uncertainties.
+Firstly, the uncertainties in the measured absolute cross sections are considerably larger than those of the corresponding normalized ones, which can be attributed to bin-to-bin correlated global normalization uncertainties.
 Secondly, the absolute total cross section obtained by integrating over the spectra of the three MC models is within 5\% of that calculated from the data, indicating a reasonable agreement.